bigmlcom/bigmler/docs/index.rst

 which will build the source, dataset and model objects for you using 80% of the data in your training file chosen at random.
-After that, the remaining 20% of the data will be run through the mode to obtain the corresponding evaluation.
+After that, the remaining 20% of the data will be run through the model to obtain the corresponding evaluation.
 You can use the same procedure with a previously existing source or dataset::